mcdemarco/the-new-kitchen-cookbook/pasta/meatsauce.md

 ![with sausage](../images/with_sausage.jpg)
 ![with sauce](../images/with_sauce.jpg)

-This is the sauce that goes with the meatballs (see Meat).
+This is the sauce that goes with [the meatballs](../meat/meatballs.md).
 More than a pound of meat can overwhelm the sauce, but it will still cook and be yummy.
-Served with rigatoni in the picture.

 ## Ingredients